Marlena Fejzo

-Marlena Schoenberg Fejzo, Ph.D., (born February 20, 1968) is an American medical scientist and professor of research on hyperemesis gravidarum and ovarian cancer.
+Marlena Schoenberg Fejzo (born February 20, 1968) is an American medical scientist and assistant professor.
+She researches women's health, including hyperemesis gravidarum.

+Education

 She received her undergraduate degree from Brown University in Applied Math in 1989 and a Ph.D. in Genetics from Harvard University in 1995.
-Currently she has joint appointments in the department of Obstetrics and Gynecology at the University of Southern California and the department of Medicine at the University of California, Los Angeles where she works in the laboratory of Dr. Dennis J. Slamon.
-She has published peer-reviewed scientific articles on many diseases of women including ovarian cancer, breast cancer, multiple sclerosis, and discovered the first genes for uterine fibroids, nausea and vomiting of pregnancy, and hyperemesis gravidarum.
-She is a science advisor for the Hyperemesis Education and Research Foundation.
+From 2000-2020, while working on the side on Hyperemesis Gravidarum due to her own personal experience with the condition, she worked on ovarian cancer in the department of Medicine at the University of California, Los Angeles, in the laboratory of Dennis J. Slamon.
+Currently she is research faculty at the University of Southern California, Keck School of Medicine.